How to Update WordPress Manually and Automatically – 4 Proven Ways

 • Ensure PHP version compatibility: WordPress runs on PHP programming language.
 So, you need to keep the PHP version updated to keep it compatible with the latest WordPress.
 It’s essential to check the PHP version before updating WordPress to the latest version.
 Thus, you’ll be sure of the compatibility between PHP and WordPress.

 • Create a backup: Most importantly, you must create a backup of your website to reduce the risk of losing content, media files, and other relevant data to almost zero.
-Since, this is the most serious thing to check before going for the update, here we showed how you can create a backup of your website in the following section.

 How to Create a Backup of Your Website